mkedmonds/softwareDevelopment/README.md

 Tuesday - 9:30 -

-    * Completely redo the coding I've alrady done to suite last minute requirements
+    * Completely redo the coding I've already done to suit last minute requirements

-    * Students that have not sent their goal statements will result to the default group statement
+    * Students that have not sent their goal statements will result to the initial statement

     * Begin designing site:

         - Ensure wording is readable

         - Create GitHub link to site

     * Assignment page has also been created